nikokozak/ovalle/README.md

 - Dockerize for dev
 - Add utilities for crawling, flattening archives
-- Add hashing of files for version checking
 - Add utility for identifying already-imported collection (plant a file)
 - Add utilities to diff import folders
 - Add state tracker to store all transformations of file as it goes through the process